tari-project/rfcs/src/RFC-0172_PeerToPeerMessagingProtocol.md

 directly to the peer, if able, or closer to the peer as per the XOR metric.
 If the message is invalid, the node SHOULD discard it.

-##### Store and Forward

-Sometimes it may be desirable for messages to be sent without a destination node/client being online.
-This is especially important for a modern chat/messaging application as well as interactive Mimblewimble transactions.

-Each [communication node] SHOULD allocate some disk space for storage of messages for offline recipients.
-A sender sends a message destined for a particular public identity to its closest peers, which forward the message to their closest peers, and so on.
-A peer is considered close enough by finding the farthest peer from the `n` closest online and available peers to the storage node and comparing that to the XOR distance of the message destination.

-Eventually, the message will reach nodes that either know the destination or are very close to the destination.
-These nodes SHOULD store the message in some pending message storage for the destination.
-The maximum number of buckets and the size of each bucket SHOULD be sufficiently large as to be unlikely to overflow, but not so large as to approach disk space problems.
-Individual messages should be small and responsibilities for storage spread over the entire network.

-On receipt of a valid message with destination set to `PUBLIC_KEY(xxxx)`, and if the peer is sufficiently close to the destination, a node SHOULD store the message for a time and return it later to the peer in response to a `SafRequestMessages` message.

-If the [DhtEnvelopeBody] is encrypted, the type and contents of the message remain private.

 ##### Message Deduplication

 A peer propagating/routing a message may receive the same message after propagation from another peer as there is no way